-This paper describes a daily high-resolution reconstruction of precipitation and temperature fields since 1871 over France through a statistical downscaling of the Twentieth Century Reanalysis (20CR).
-The motivation for this study comes from the lack of available surface observations before the 1950s and the poor understanding of local-scale climate variability from the late 19th century onwards.
+This paper describes a daily high-resolution reconstruction of precipitation and temperature fields since 1871 over France through a statistical downscaling of the Twentieth Century Reanalysis.
+The motivation for this study comes from the lack of available surface observations before the 1950s and the poor understanding of local-scale climate variability from the late nineteenth century onwards.

-The downscaling of the 20CR with the Stepwise ANalogue Downscaling method for HYdrology (SANDHY) provides a daily set of 125 analogues dates for each day in the 1871-2012 period, over 608 climatically homogeneous zones paving France.
-Ensemble of analogue dates are then converted into probabilistic meteorological daily fields.
+The downscaling of the 20CR with SANDHY provides a daily set of 125 analogues dates for each day in the 1871-2012 period, over 608 climatically homogeneous zones paving France.
+The ensemble of analogue dates is then converted into probabilistic meteorological daily fields.
 A warm bias in winter and a cold bias in summer are identified over France in SANDHY reconstructed series.
 Additionally, wet and dry biases in intermediary seasons are identified for regions with a high seasonal variability.
 Post-processing approaches have been developed with the aim of keeping unchanged the structure of the SANDHY method while reducing those seasonal biases.
 Two analogue subselection methods are therefore developed.
-The stepwise selection adds two new analogy levels with a first selection of 80 analogues based on the ERSST sea surface temperature (SST) similarity and a second selection of 25 analogues based on the 20CR large-scale two-meter temperature (T2m) similarity.
-The calendar selection selects the 25 closest analogues in the year to the target date.
+The stepwise selection adds two new analogy levels with a first selection of 80 analogues based on the ERSST SST similarity and a second selection of 25 analogues based on the 20CR T2m similarity.
+The calendar selection selects the 25 analogues closest to the target calendar day.
 These two approaches are then compared to the 25 analogues derived from the first predictor domain considered as representative of the 125 analogues from SANDHY outputs.

-A performance assessment using both dependent and independent data showed an improvement in terms of precipitation and temperature biases, mean errors and rank correlations using both subselection approaches with respect to the first domain selection.
+- A performance assessment using both dependent and independent data showed an improvement in terms of precipitation and temperature biases, mean errors and rank correlations using both subselection approaches with respect to the first domain selection.
 The lower quality of reconstructions identified before the 1930s might be explained by potential inhomogeneities of 20CR predictors.
-Few differences are observed between the two subselection approaches considering precipitation data.
+Few differences are observed between the two - subselection approaches considering precipitation data.
 However, the stepwise selection leads to higher rank correlations and lower mean errors between reconstructed and observed temperatures.
 Even without assimilating T2m observations, 20CR outputs obviously provides quite useful information on this variable.
-Examples of a temporal and spatial reconstruction outputs from the stepwise selection showed 5 a persistent warm bias in winter and some issues to reconstruct seasonal extreme values, but also the overall good quality of the reconstructions.
+Examples of a temporal and spatial reconstruction outputs from the stepwise selection showed a persistent warm bias in winter and some issues to reconstruct seasonal extreme values, but also the overall good quality - of the reconstructions.